 The Health Benefits of Tofu

-If it fits the budget, we recommend purchasing organic tofu to help you minimize your exposure to genetically modified soybeans and hexane used in the production of conventional soy beans.
+If it fits your budget, we recommend purchasing organic tofu to help you minimize your exposure to genetically modified soybeans and hexane used in the production of conventional soy beans.

 Silken tofu has exactly that, a silky smooth, perfectly creamy texture.
 Sold in tubes or boxes, it’s perfect for desserts, smoothies, dips and sauces and can even be used to replace eggs.
 It falls apart very easily…this is not one you want to bake or stir-fry!